top of page

 2025

-As we approach the end of Q1 in 2025, to say it has been unpredictable would be an understatement.
+H1 in 2025, to say has been unpredictable would be an understatement.

 Bobby Shirley